SRattacasa/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A memorable difference between them is that foreach returns undefined, and map returns a modified array.

 2. What is the difference between a function and a method?

+A method is a function on an object.

 3. What is closure?

+Closure allows for the "extended existance" of a variable that would otherwise have ended when a function executed.

 4. Describe the four rules of the 'this' keyword.

+Global binding is a global scoped "this" that binds to window or the top level object Implicit is whatever is calling the function, the thing before the dot New binding is whenever new is called and an object is created and returned by a constructor function Explicit is explit-- there's a call or apply to set "this"

 5. Why do we need super() in an extended class?

+To access the methods part of the parent

 ## Project Set up